Find Affordable College Courses

 Read full report on Physics at Johns Hopkins University

-Columbia University in the City of New York landed the #9 spot in the 2023 rankings for the most popular doctor’s degree physics programs.
-Located in the city of New York, Columbia is a private not-for-profit college with a very large student population.
+Columbia University in the City of New York ranked #9 on this year’s Most Popular Physics Doctor’s Degree Schools in the Middle Atlantic Region list.
+Located in the large city of New York, Columbia is a private not-for-profit college with a very large student population.

 About 8% of the students majoring in physics at the school are women while 92% are male.